 Residents that do not work are assigned 20 hours per day to residential development and four hours per day to nonresidential development (annualized averages).
-Residents that work in Oro Valley are assigned 14 hours to residential development.
+Residents that work in Oro Valley are assigned 14 hours to residential development and 10 hours to nonresidential development.
 Residents that work outside Oro Valley are assigned 14 hours to residential development.
 Inflow commuters are assigned 10 hours to nonresidential development.
 Based on 2015 functional population data for Oro Valley, the proportionate share is 78 percent for residential development and 22 percent for nonresidential development.